Find synonyms Find exact match

 In two observational studies of women with mild to moderate iodine deficiency and mild hypothyroxinemia, neurodevelopmental outcomes were better in children whose mothers received iodine supplementation (200 to 300 mcg potassium iodide daily) early in pregnancy (prior to the 10th week of gestation) compared with children whose mothers did not [26,27].
 The better outcomes noted in the observational studies may be related to improvement in maternal hypothyroxinemia.
 Both mild and severe maternal hypothyroxinemia have reportedly been associated with a higher risk of expressive language delay in newborns .
 Severe maternal hypothyroxinemia also predicted a higher risk of nonverbal cognitive delay.
 It is possible that iodine supplementation in women with iodine deficiency severe enough to cause maternal hypothyroxinemia may improve neurodevelopmental outcomes, but this has not been assessed in randomized trials.

 An increased auditory threshold may be another clinical manifestation of iodine deficiency.
 As an example, in a study of 150 school-age children in Spain, 38 percent had a goiter .
 In this subset, there was an inverse relationship between auditory threshold and urinary iodine excretion (ie, the more iodine deficient, the higher the auditory threshold).
 Thus, iodine repletion in children may be important not only to prevent goiter, but also to prevent changes in auditory threshold.
-(See "Evaluation of hearing impairment in children".)
+(See "Hearing impairment in children: Evaluation".)

 Intellectual disability — Iodine deficiency also appears to have adverse effects on growth and development in the postnatal period.
 Children and adolescents in regions of iodine deficiency are at risk for some degree of intellectual disability.
 A meta-analysis of studies relating iodine deficiency to cognitive development suggested that iodine deficiency alone caused an average loss of 13.5 intelligence quotient (IQ) points in affected subjects .
 Developmental studies in iodine-deficient regions have many limitations, including an inability to distinguish between the persistent effects of fetal iodine deficiency and the ongoing effects of iodine deficiency in childhood and adolescence.